 Recovery and Aftercare

-The entire gallbladder removal procedure takes about 35-to-45 minutes and is performed on an outpatient basis, meaning that patients can return home the day of surgery.
-After surgery, patients will be transferred to the recovery area where they will wake up from the general anesthesia.
-The entire recovery process takes about two-to-three hours.
-Once the patient can ambulate and urinate, they are typically discharged with post-op instructions.
+After surgery, you will be transferred to the recovery area where you will wake up from general anesthesia.
+The entire recovery process takes about two to three hours.
+Once you can ambulate and urinate, you are typically discharged with post-op instructions.